ChaitanyaJoshiX/Coin-Toss/README.md

 A coin toss application.

 ## Steps to install:
-Download the project by clicking on the green "code" button.
+1. Download the project by clicking on the green "code" button.

+2. Click on Download zip.

-Run the exe whenever needed.
+3. Run the exe whenever needed.

 Done 😀